University of Notre Dame Australia

 Our governance arrangements are specified within establishment legislation, the University of Notre Dame Australia Act 1989 as well as the University Statutes.
 These, together with the Canonical Statutes, detail the source, role and functions of its Trustees, Directors and Governors and of the Vice-Chancellor and Principal Officers of Notre Dame and its mission as a Catholic University.
 We are dedicated to creating a positive impact and maintaining high academic standards through strong internal policies and leadership.

-The Board of Trustees and the Board of Directors
+The Board of Directors

 The Board of Trustees are the “custodians of the University” [s.8 of the University of Notre Dame Australia Act 1989 (WA)] responsible for ensuring that the University meets its Objects: